 #2 Toy Poodle

 Poodles come in all sizes!
-Toy, miniature and regular poodles are all of the same breed.
+Toy, miniature, and regular poodles are all of the same breeds.
 The only difference between them is their size.
-They’re very popular (number 8 on the AKC’s ranking list from 2013) and a Poodle’s temperament and behavior are very similar regardless of their size.
+They’re very popular (number 8 on the AKC’s ranking list from 2013), and a Poodle’s temperament and behavior are very similar regardless of their size.

 Poodles need to walk every day.
 If you’re able to walk and exercise them regularly, they will be calm and ‘snuggly’ indoors.
-Interestingly, Poodles will actually be OK without a yard as long as they are exercised and their minds are engaged regularly.
+Interestingly, Poodles will be OK without a yard as long as they are exercised and their minds are regularly engaged.
 Poodles are loving and protective of their families.
 They are pretty decent watch-dogs and love to be with people.
-Toy poodles are tiny and therefore they tend to be ‘snappier’ toward small children.
+Toy poodles are tiny, and therefore they tend to be ‘snappier’ toward small children.

 #3 Shih Tzu

 The Shih-Tzu is also known as the “Chinese Lion Dog” or the “Lion Dog”.
 The name Shih Tzu in Mandarin means ‘lion-dog’ because the breed was bred to look like traditional Chinese representations of lions.
 Its personality is very arrogant and regal for a tiny dog.
 In spite of this, however, Shih Tzus are extremely friendly.